Person sitting down reviewing Saxo Bank

 Fee structure

 It's free to create an account.
-And in many countries where you use Saxo Bank, you'll pay only a transaction fee whenever you buy or sell something.
+And you'll pay only a transaction fee whenever you buy or sell something.
 In 2024, Saxo introduced a cheaper pricing for many types of securities.
 For instance, US-listed ETFs can be purchased for only a $1 commission.

 Bronze